 To promote true competition and prevent monopolistic practices, the EPIRA provides for explicit caps or limits on the volume of electricity that a distribution utility can buy from an affiliated company that is engaged in power generation.
-Likewise, the law also provides that "no company or related group can own, operate or control more than 30% of the installed capacity of a grid and/or 25% of the national installed generating capacity".
+Likewise, the law also provides that "no company or related group can own, operate or control more than 30% of the installed capacity of a grid and/or twenty-five percent (25%) of the national installed generating capacity".